Châteaurenard

 Between Saint Remy de Provence (11 km to the south) and Avignon (10 km).

-Some famous people have stayed at the castle: Louis XIV, Queen Jeanne and Catherine de Medicis are among the most well known, as well as Pope Benoit XIII (the last pope of Avignon).
+Many famous figures stayed at the castle: Louis XIV, Queen Jeanne, and Catherine de Medici are among the best known, as well as Pope Benedict XIII (the last Pope of Avignon).
+Unfortunately, during the French Revolution, the castle was destroyed by the villagers; only the two towers visible today were spared.

 What to see